beemojs/beemo/docs/consumer.md

 ## Overriding config

-Your configuration module may now house all configuration, but that doesn't mean it's applicable to _all_ projects.
-So because of that, Beemo does allow overriding of driver config.
-To do so, create a driver specific `.config/beemo/<driver>.js` file.
+Your configuration module may now house and provide all configurations, but that doesn't mean it's applicable to _all_ consuming projects.
+To accomodate this, Beemo supports overriding of driver config on a project-by-project basis through a local `.config/beemo/<driver>.(js|ts)` file.

 ```js
 // .config/beemo/eslint.js